hmchen47/DataScience/Notes/p01-Bayesian.md

   + non-conjugate distribution or nuisance parameters
     + more complex Bayesian analysis
     + not possible to derive the posterior distribution in an algebraic form
-  + Markiv chain Monte Carlo methods: developed as a remarkably effecctive means of sampling from the posterior distribution of interest w/o knowing its algebraic form
+  + Markov chain Monte Carlo methods: developed as a remarkably effective means of sampling from the posterior distribution of interest w/o knowing its algebraic form
   + References:
     + S. Brooks, [Markov chain Monte Carlo method and its application](http://www2.stat.duke.edu/~scs/Courses/Stat376/Papers/Basic/Brooks1998.pdf), The Statistician, 1998
     + G. Casella and E. George, [Explaining the Gibbs sampler](http://biostat.jhsph.edu/~mmccall/articles/casella_1992.pdf), American Statistician, 1992